 And similarly to a stump, fill these holes or gashes with the diesel and repeat the process at least twice the following week to ensure the trunk completely absorbs the fuel.

 Step 3: Remove the stump

-- Burn it: Start by cutting vertical lines into the stump in the shape of a hashtag (#) pattern.
+- Burn It: Start by cutting vertical lines into the stump in the shape of a hashtag (#) pattern.
 Apply a bit of diesel on the stump and light a fire.
 You can only do this if your area has no fire restrictions.
-Cover the burning stump with a drum to stop embers or ashes from igniting nearby vegetation.
+Then, cover the burning stump with a drum to stop embers or ashes from igniting nearby vegetation.
 Don’t forget to cover the stump with soil to prevent fire from spreading.

 How Fast Will Diesel Kill a Tree?

 Diesel can kill a tree in a matter of days or even a week if it is just a small tree stump.
-It may take a few weeks or months to remove a large stump.
-On the other hand, an entire tree will take a few months to six months.
-But throughout those months, you will also have to repeat the diesel application multiple times.
+It may take a few weeks or months for a large stump.
+In case you opt not to cut the tree, it can take a few months to six months.
+But throughout those months, you must repeat the diesel application multiple times.

 Another critical factor is the tree’s size.
-It will require less time for a small tree to decompose than a large tree.
+A small tree will require less time to decompose than a large tree.
 Treating the entire tree or just a stump will affect how long the decomposition takes.
 A stump will take less time to decompose after diesel treatment than a whole tree.

 Will Diesel Kill Tree Roots?

 Diesel will kill the roots.
 But remember that destroying the roots will also result in the death of the entire tree.
 Uncover the active roots and drill a few holes.
 Fill the root holes with diesel fuel.
 Be careful not to spill fuel on the ground to protect the water sources.